briansu2004/udemy-devops-real-projects/003-GitlabCICD/02_Y_Windows_Ubuntu.md

 sudo ls /etc/docker/certs.d/registry.gitlab.$YOUR_GITLAB_DOMAIN:5055
 cat /etc/docker/certs.d/registry.gitlab.$YOUR_GITLAB_DOMAIN:5055/registry.gitlab.mydevopsrealprojects.com.crt

-# Test docker login and you should be able to login now
+# Test docker login and we should be able to login now
 # Note: for Windows we can't use the default 5005 as it is blocked
 docker login registry.gitlab.$YOUR_GITLAB_DOMAIN:5055
 Username: root